 Yes.
 We have pets amongst the occupants of Pacific Gardens.
 However, each unit is limited to one dog and one cat and our bylaws include some stipulations about spaying/neutering, vaccinations, etc. In addition, all pets must be leashed while they are on the common property.

 Many of us who live at Pacific Gardens appreciate community but also value our privacy.
-Units are private, and participation in community events is welcomed but not mandatory.
+Units are private, and participation in community events is encouraged and welcomed but not mandatory.
 You will find that there is a mixture of both introverts and extroverts living at Pacific Gardens.

 The high regard that many of our residents have for gardening is reflected in our very name — Pacific Gardens.
 We have several plots available for individual residents, as well as a communal one.
 As our property previously was a heritage apple orchard, we are fortunate to have some established fruit trees.
 Our compost bins accumulate naturally nutrient-rich soil for our green-thumbers.
 We grow some of our own food and pick the abundant raspberries and blackberries on our property during the summer.